Arboriculture is a Team Sport Dr. John Ball, CTSP, South Dakota State University

 Beyond the 1099: Are your Workers Employees or Contractors?
 Bryan Zliman, Zlimen & McGuiness, PLLC Help your business avoid costly fines and penalties.
 Correctly classifying employees and independent contractors is critical to staffing your business and staying on the right side of the DOL and IRS.
 We’ll look at the differences between W-2 and 1099 workers, the advantages to each structure, and how to ensure workers are properly classified.
 Real-life examples and frequently asked questions will be included.

 The Messaging Makeover: Tree Care Business Strategies to Dominate Your Market – Now…and in the Future!
-Ron Rosenberg, Through the Lens
+Ron Rosenberg, Quality Talk, Inc.

-Fortunately, for many green-industry businesses – including Tree Care – this has been a time of unexpected success.
-As people are spending more time at home, they want to create the best possible environment to enjoy their time outdoors and protect the home and business investment.
+Fortunately, for many green-industry businesses – including tree care – this has been a time of unexpected success.
+As people are spending more time at home, they want to create the best possible environment to enjoy their time outdoors and protect their investment.

 How Do You Know if You Have Trained Them?
-Evan Beck, CTSP, Joseph Tree Service This presentation is based off of Joseph Tree’s “Jedi Program.”
-A one year apprenticeship program that is designed to bring members in, and give them the tools and experience necessary to succeed as a professional arborist.
-This speech is designed to share concepts and ideas about the programs need, inception and implementation.
-We will also discuss learning styles, oversight options and ways to engage your team members throughout the process
+Evan Beck, CTSP, Joseph Tree Service Joseph Tree’s “Jedi Program” is a one-year apprenticeship program designed give aspiring arborists the tools and experience necessary to succeed as a professional arborist.
+Evan will share concepts and ideas about the program’s importance, inception and implementation.
+He will also discuss learning styles, oversight options and ways to engage your team members throughout the process.

 Nutrition and Fertilization for Trees and Shrubs Zack Shier, Joseph Tree Service

-Exploring the reason trees need nutrients, how they obtain those nutrients, and the relationship between soil and tree health.
-Breaking down the relationship between organic matter, available nutrients, and the modern fertilizers we use, often showing how some of our fertilization practices may be outdated, and in some cases harmful to trees.
-Using a balanced and comprehensive tree health program, we learn to use diagnostic testing, as well as all of the tools in our arborist toolbox to positively effect a tree’s health.
-Professionalizing the plant healthcare industry and adopting an education-based mindset helps not only satisfy our clients’ goals, while also do what is best and right for tree.
+We’ll explore why trees need nutrients, how they obtain those nutrients and the relationship between soil and tree health.
+We’ll also discuss how some of our modern fertilization practices may be outdated and sometimes may be harmful to trees.
+Using a balanced and comprehensive tree-health program, we will learn to use diagnostic testing as well as all of the tools in our arborist toolbox to positively affect a tree’s health.
+As professionals in the plant healthcare industry, adopting an education-based mindset helps not only satisfy our clients’ needs, but also does what is best and right for trees.

-Beyond Training: A Complete Performance Improvement Process Bill Owen, BCMA, CTSP, ArborWell Many approaches to performance improvement focus exclusively on training.
+Beyond Training: A Complete Performance- Improvement Process Bill Owen, BCMA, CTSP, ArborWell Many approaches to performance improvement focus exclusively on training.
 While there are many benefits to training, managers and leaders have numerous alternatives besides training in order to improve overall performance.
-The performance improvement elements discussed in this presentation focus on organizational and management aspects that affect employee performance.
+We’ll focus on organizational and management aspects that can affect employee performance.

-Take the Lead and Inspire Your Crew David Joseph, Joseph Tree, LLC How can a leader inspire crew members, with different roles and responsibilities, to work together towards a common goal?
-There are two dynamics here – those doing the leading and those being led.
+Take the Lead and Inspire Your Crew David Joseph, Joseph Tree, LLC Learn how to be a leader that inspires crew members, with different roles and responsibilities, to work together toward a common goal.
+There are two important dynamics – those doing the leading and those being led.
 Each has a critical role.
-David Joseph, Co-Owner of Joseph Tree and a Captain with Columbus Division Fire, discusses how the foundation of any organization is effective leadership.
-Learn successful leadership methods to help you bridge the gap.
+David is co-owner of Joseph Tree and a captain with Columbus Division Fire.
+He will discuss how the foundation of any organization is effective leadership and provide successful leadership methods to help you bridge the gap.

-Aerial Rescue Travis Vickerson, CTSP, QCL, Chippers, Inc. In this presentation we will look at the information that came from the first Aerial Rescue Symposium, focusing on the incident and how we respond creates the outcomes.
-We will look at patient assessment and decision making that occurs in the rescue process, working with first responders to facilitate a harmonious scene, and what happens once the patient leaves the scene.
+Aerial Rescue Travis Vickerson, CTSP, QCL, Chippers, Inc. We will look at the information that came from the first Aerial Rescue Symposium, focusing on incidents and how we respond affects the outcomes.
+We will look at patient assessment and decision making that occurs in the rescue process, working with first responders to facilitate a harmonious scene and what happens once the patient leaves the scene.

-Incidental Line Clearance Tim Walsh, CTSP, The Davey Tree Expert The ANSI Z133 section that saw the most significant changes in the 2017 revision, and is causing the most confusion is Section 4, Electrical Hazards.
+Incidental Line Clearance Tim Walsh, CTSP, The Davey Tree Expert This is the ANSI Z133 section that saw the most significant changes in the 2017 revision, and is causing the most confusion is Section 4, Electrical Hazards.
 During the 2017 revision cycle of the ANSI Z133, Federal OSHA made major changes to the standard that primarily effects the line clearance sector of our profession.

 Life Skills for Crews on the Edge Erick Palacios, CTSP, Mowbrays Tree Service Our industry has always been high risk, on the edge of the top 10 most dangerous careers in the world.
-You add to that Hurricanes, Tornadoes, Fires, pandemics, working long fatigued stressful hours away from home and family, personal problems and complex tree problems that require critical thinking and all this adds up to an even more hazardous profession.
-To keep the industrial complex infrastructure going and make civilized life easier for all of us, requires high level teams.
-And these teams require, high level People.
-A formal education along with hands on experience is great, but high level people have these other 3 qualities (Life Skills, People Skills and Customer Service) qualities lost in corporate America now in these days.
-Together we will share ideas and concepts to help you sharpen these skills or qualities to help a teams on the edge become elite teams and not only become more successful but more valuable and prepare you for more high level projects in this wonderful, exciting and most rewarding industry of Arboriculture.
+You add to that hurricanes, tornadoes, fires, pandemics, working long fatigued stressful hours away from home and family, personal problems and complex tree problems that require critical thinking and all this adds up to an even more hazardous profession.
+To keep the industrial complex infrastructure going and make civilized life easier for all of us requires high-level teams.
+And these teams require, high-level people.
+A formal education along with hands on experience is great, but high-level people have these other three qualities (life skills, people skills and customer service), qualities lost in corporate America these days.
+Together we will share ideas and concepts to help you sharpen these skills or qualities to help teams on the edge become elite teams and not only become more successful but more valuable and prepare you for more high-level projects in this wonderful, exciting and most rewarding industry of tree care.